Castronova/hstools/README.md

 ## Connecting to HydroShare

-Connect to HydroShare using the `hs_init` function.
+Connect to HydroShare using the `hs-init` function.
 This will create an authentication file for accessing HydroShare.
 Note, this only needs to be executed once.

 ```
-hs_init --help
+hs-init --help
 ```
 ```
-hs_init
+hs-init
 Enter HydroShare Username: <username>
 Enter HydroShare Password: <password>
 Auth saved to: ~/.hs_auth